annefried/annefried.github.io/_pages/publications.md

 Sophie Henning, Nicole Macher, Stefan Grünewald, and Annemarie Friedrich.
 [MIST: a Large-Scale Annotated Resource and Neural Models for Functions of Modal Verbs in English Scientific Text](https://aclanthology.org/2022.findings-emnlp.94/).
-In Findings of EMNLP 2022.
+In Proceedings of Findings of the Association for Computational Linguistics: EMNLP 2022.
 December 2022.
 Abu Dhabi.

 Chen et al. [Multi-label classification for biomedical literature: an overview of the BioCreative VII LitCovid Track for COVID-19 literature topic annotations](https://academic.oup.com/database/article/doi/10.1093/database/baac069/6679392).
 In Database, The Journal of Biological Databases and Curation.
 August 2022.